dfinance/dnode/docs/genesis_generation.md

 If you want to change VM settings, look at [VM section](#configuration).

-Also, you can setup an initial oracles, using next command:
+Also, you can setup an initial price feeds, using next command:

-    dnode add-oracle-asset-gen [denom] [oracles]
+    dnode add-pricefeed-asset-gen [denom] [pricefeeds]

 Where `[denom]` is currency pair, like 'eth_usdt' or 'btc_eth', etc.
-And `[oracles]` could be oracles accounts or nominee account, separated by comma.
+And `[pricefeeds]` could be price feeds accounts, separated by comma.

 To make sure that genesis file is correct: